akash-yadav12/Gatsby-blog-site/blog-posts/2020-12-06-post-04/index.md

 This is How Box-shadow property works in CSS.
 However, There are more advanced ways to implement it.
 By advanced I mean that we can use it in nested form too(multiple values).

+PS: The images illustrating the box-shadow examples above is created using a tool i created for visualizing box-shadow you can try it out. **[Here's my github repo link click me](https://github.com/akash-yadav12/box-shadow-Visual-editor).**